 The number of under-vaccinated children in Nigeria remains high, with 3.4 million children going without the DTP3 vaccine (compared with 2.9 million in India).

-The world map shows the share of children vaccinated against measles.
+The world map shows the share of children vaccinated with the first dose of measles vaccine.

-As of 2017, the WHO estimate that 166 countries had included a second dose as part of routine immunization and 67% of children received two doses of measles vaccine according to national immunization schedules.26 Two doses are needed for a higher level of protection.
+As of 2018, the WHO estimate that 171 countries had included a second dose as part of routine immunization.
+Two doses are needed for a higher level of protection.51

 This scatterplot compares the vaccination coverage against measles with the coverage against DTP3.